 10. Gaming

-- Game Analytics: Data pipelines process in-game user data to provide insights into player behavior, helping game developers improve game design and user experience.
+- Game Analytics: Data pipelines process in-game user data to provide insights into player behavior, helping game developers improve game character design and user experience.

 - In-Game Events: Real-time data pipelines manage and trigger in-game events, enhancing player engagement and immersion.